 4b.
 The TSCTSF sends a Ntsctsf_QoSandTSCAssistance_Create response message (Transaction Reference ID, Result) to the NEF.
 Result indicates whether the request is granted or not.
+The Transaction Reference ID in response is assigned by TSCTSF.

 If the AF is considered to be trusted by the operator, the TSCTSF sends the Ntsctsf_QoSandTSCAssistance_Create response message directly to AF.

 5. The NEF sends a Nnef_AFsessionWithQoS_Create response message (Transaction Reference ID, Result) to the AF.
 Result indicates whether the request is granted or not.
+The Transaction Reference ID in response is assigned by NEF.

 6. The NEF shall send a Npcf_PolicyAuthorization_Subscribe message to the PCF to subscribe to notifications of Resource allocation status and may subscribe to other events described in clause 6.1.3.18 of TS 23.503 [20].